tobyhede/postgresql-event-sourcing/README.md

 ### Projection Functions

-A projection function does the actual work of handling the event data and mapping to the appropriote projection.
+A projection function does the actual work of handling the event data and mapping to the appropriate projection.

 Multiple triggers and multiple functions can be added to handle different aspects of the same event type if required.

 Assuming a `users` table with a `name` and `uuid`, the following function inserts a new user record into the table based on the `user_create` event.